Cover Section

 Jan Jires

-Jan Jireš has observed the European discussions from the inside while his country has acted as a crucial trendsetter when it comes to supporting Ukraine militarily.
+Jan Jireš has observed the European discussions on defense from the inside while his country has acted as a crucial trendsetter when it comes to supporting Ukraine militarily.

 Russia’s full-scale invasion of Ukraine in February 2022 has created a consensus in Europe that it needs to dramatically improve its defense capabilities.
 Do you agree that Europeans now share a common threat perception, which wasn’t the case before?